Call to book01904 521 936

 • Breakfast, Dinner

-We visit the town of Lecce today on a guided walking tour.
+Today we are taken by coach to the historic town of Lecce for a guided sightseeing tour.
 With an interesting Old Town of elaborate Baroque architecture, Lecce has been dubbed 'the Florence of the South', and the city's narrow alleys are ideal for exploring on foot.
 We visit the Chiesa di Santa Croce, with its intricately carved rose window and grand chandeliers, and the Piazza del Duomo, the main square, in the shadow of Lecce's cathedral.
-Our guided tour ends in a traditional café, where we sample a Leccese coffee, made with almond milk and poured over ice and 'pasticciotto', a Southern Puglian pastry.
-We then have a free afternoon to explore the town.
-You could visit the Roman amphitheatre, an archaeological treasure excavated in 1938.
+Our guided tour ends in a traditional café, where we sample a Leccese coffee, made with almond milk and poured over ice, served with 'pasticciotto' - a southern Puglian pastry filled with custard or ricotta.

 Includes